houbb/markdown-toc/README-ENGLISH.md

 - supports writing to files, returns contents of the directory, and allows users to process by themselves

 - support multi-threads for directory files.

 - support i18n

+- support gen toc number

 # environmental dependence

 ## the JDK

-JDK7+, make sure the JDK is set up correctly.
+JDK8+, make sure the JDK is set up correctly.

 ## Maven